friedbrice/friedbrice.github.io/_pages/about.md

 topnav: true
 ---

 I'm a software engineer and mathematician.
 Formerly, I wrote Haskell and Purescript at [Lumi][1], a supply-chain-as-a-service company based in Los Angeles, CA. Before that, I used Scala for machine learning and GraphQL API servers at [CJ Affiliate][cj], an online marketing company based in Santa Barbara, CA. I'm also a part-time Mathematics Lecturer at [Cal State Channel Islands][ci], where I teach _Business Calculus_ and _Strategies and Game Design_.
+You can read all about this on my [curriculum vitae][cv].

 I finished my PhD in Mathematics (specifically, [Algebra][2] and [Lie Theory][3]) at [Auburn University][4] under Huajun Huang in June 2014.
 I still find time to do [research][rp] on occasion.